cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 # 2.1.Yahoo Finance
 getSymbols("<your code>",src="yahoo",from="2024-08-01",to="2024-12-20")

+After you have the variable in the RStudio in global environment, write R code to convert and save to a csv file (desktop needed).

+Back to the web app.

-The percentages represent cumulative calculations, indicating an opinion.
+The pair of percentages, in the final table, represent cumulative calculations, indicating an opinion.
+At the very-bottom of the table, the VIP % row, that row shows final outputs for the web app.

-The left-side, coded in green, shows the buy or yes vote percentage.
+The left-side cell, coded in green, shows the buy or yes vote percentage.

 On the right-side, coded in red, shows the sell or no vote percentage.

 You interpret the percentages as to persuasiveness.

+The graph is just a visual representation of the percentages.
+Best wishes.